-BSR karts in the mini and junior categories can match the weight of petrol karts.
-Senior and top-performance karts are slightly heavier by 5-15 kg compared to their petrol counterparts.
-However, the weight distribution in BSR karts is superior.
-The power unit’s weight is evenly distributed on both sides of the kart, resulting in improved balance and handling.
+In the mini and junior categories, BSR karts can match the weight of petrol karts.
+In the senior and top-performance categories, BSR karts are slightly heavier by 5-15 kg compared to their petrol counterparts.
+However, BSR karts achieve superior weight distribution by evenly spreading the power unit’s weight on both sides of the kart, resulting in improved balance and handling.

-Despite the additional weight, BSR electric karts have a remarkable advantage in cornering thanks to their immense torque from the bottom.
-This advantage allows them to outperform petrol-powered karts in turns, showcasing the impressive capabilities of electric karting technology.
+Despite the additional weight, BSR electric karts gain a remarkable advantage in cornering due to their immense torque from the bottom.
+This advantage enables them to outperform petrol-powered karts in turns, showcasing the impressive capabilities of electric karting technology.

 While electric karts contribute to reducing direct emissions during racing, their overall environmental impact should be considered.
 The production and disposal of lithium-ion batteries, along with the extraction of raw materials used in their manufacturing, have their own environmental implications.

 Besides of power unit manufacturing for go-karts and other racing applications; BSR also produces industrial solutions and battery systems for industrial and household use.
 We have the capability to reuse up to 95% of the materials that were once used in karting.
 This allows us to extend the battery life to 15-20 years.
 After this period, the battery recycling technology recovers ≥95% of materials of unusable batteries.